spinningideas/sequelize-poc/ReadMe.md

 # Sequelize ORM POC

-The code in this repo demonstrates use of sequelize as an ORM using two tables with geography data sets.
+The code in this repo demonstrates use of [sequelize](https://sequelize.org/v5/) as an ORM using two tables with geography data sets (continents and countries).

+This proof of concept uses a repository to get data from database and uses [express](https://expressjs.com/).

 ## Get Started